JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the homepage.
+    *   Registered user is on desktop, logged in and on the homepage.
 User has ‘save delivery information to profile’ selected on checkouts.
 *   Steps:
 1. Click on user name in navigation bar
 2. Select ‘My Profile’ from dropdown list

 Expectation: